SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 "It went great!
 She loved it and everypony had a great time!"

+Fluttershy smiles.
 "That's good to hear."
-Fluttershy smiles.

-"How have you been lately?"
+"So how have you been lately?"

 "I've been good.
 I've been a little busy with a new animal I'm taking care of.
 It's hard, but it's rewarding work.
 How have you been?"